alexandre-touret/api-first-workshop/docs/workshop.md

 > aside positive
 > ℹ️ **What will you do and learn in this chapter?**
 >
-> - You will use the API
+> - Use the API
 > - Check how smooth the onboarding is from a customer/user point of view.
 > - Generate the changelog and pinpoint breaking changes in an OpenAPI contract
-> - Pinpoint the main drawbacks
+> - Pinpoint the main drawbacks of code first approach

 ### 👀 From a user perspective